 Domestic income from the granting of capital (capital investment) is generally subject to a withholding tax of 25 per cent or 27.5 per cent under specific circumstances, unless an exemption applies.
 In a typical loan or credit transaction involving a (domestic or foreign) corporate entity as a lender and an Austrian borrower or an Austrian branch of a foreign borrower, no such withholding tax applies.
 This is because interest from private loans and other non-securitised receivables, which are not based on a bank deposit (or similar banking transaction), is not subject to withholding tax.
 Furthermore, interest received by a corporate entity that has neither its seat nor its place of management in Austria is not subject to tax in Austria.

-In a typical loan or credit transaction involving a (domestic or foreign) corporate entity as a lender and an Austrian borrower or an Austrian branch of a foreign borrower, there are currently no limitations on the deduction of interest.
-In particular, Austria has no interest barrier rules.
-Interest paid to unrelated parties is, therefore, currently fully deductible by the borrower.
+In a typical loan or credit transaction involving a (domestic or foreign) corporate entity as a lender and an Austrian borrower or an Austrian branch of a foreign borrower, interest is generally tax deductible at the level of the borrower.
+However, there are two important exceptions.

 If the lender is a related party of the borrower and the lender is resident in a low-tax jurisdiction, the borrower may not be allowed to fully deduct the interest under Austrian domestic law.

 The Austrian Stamp Duty Act contains an exhaustive catalogue of legal transactions that are in principle subject to Austrian stamp duty, provided that a written document is executed and a specific nexus to Austria exists.